 You'll find that frijoles negros goes with so many mains, it doesn't just have to be Cuban food.
 Here's a few of my favorites:

-- Consider serving your black beans with traditional Cuban sides like maduros, yuca, or a side of crispy pork for a complete and authentic Cuban meal.
+• Consider serving your black beans with traditional Cuban sides like maduros, yuca, or have crispy pork for a complete and authentic Cuban meal.

 FAQs